LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### BoolQ

 The questions in BoolQ are all Yes/No questions.
-From the data sample, we first have the original "question", "answer" and "source" which are all correct.
-The model-generated contents are in the "adv" fiels.
+Each of the data sample contains the original question, answer, and source in the corresponding fields.
+The model-generated contents are in the "adv" fields.
-The "target" is a negation for the original "answer".
-We generate the "control" statement based on the "target", along with a set of appeal passages generated using 3 different persuasion strategies: "logical", "credibility" and "emotional".
-Each strategy has 3 different kind of appeals.
+The "target" is a negation of the original "answer".
+The "control" is a statement based on the "target".
+Furthermore, "logical", "credibility", and "emotional" contain a set of appeal passages generated using 3 different persuasion strategies.
+Each strategy has 3 different appeal passages.

 Data sample at a glance: